 As companies work to accelerate digital transformation efforts and build a more automated, cloud-based, data-driven workplace that can support remote teams, assembling and maintaining a deep bench of IT security expertise is becoming only more critical.

-According to recent figures from the FBI, cyberattacks increased by nearly 400% soon after the COVID-19 pandemic took hold in the United States in March 2020.
-This dramatic rise in cybercrime has placed additional pressure on businesses to keep systems up to date and vulnerabilities patched and to swiftly respond to and recover from cybersecurity incidents stemming from malware, ransomware and phishing.
+The ever-rising level of cybercrime places even more pressure on businesses to keep their systems up to date and vulnerabilities patched and to swiftly respond to and recover from cybersecurity incidents stemming from malware, ransomware and phishing.

 The demand for skilled cybersecurity talent was exceeding the supply of job candidates available for hire before the pandemic — and that situation persists.
-High unemployment has created a larger labor pool, but companies still face competition from other businesses seeking the same top candidates for critical IT roles, according to Robert Half Technology’s 2021 Salary Guide.
+High unemployment has created a larger labor pool, but companies still face competition from other businesses seeking the same top candidates for critical IT roles, according to the latest Salary Guide From Robert Half.
 As a manager, that means recruiting in-demand tech talent requires you to be ready to offer competitive compensation, perks and benefits.

 So, what kinds of experts do you need to cover all your IT security bases?
-Here is an overview of the responsibilities and skills for five types of cybersecurity professionals, what kind of starting salary accompanies each position (based on research for our latest Salary Guide), and an example of a must-ask interview question to pose to job candidates.
+Here is an overview of the typical responsibilities and valued skills and certifications for five types of in-demand cybersecurity professionals, and an example of a must-ask interview question to pose to job candidates.

 Information systems security manager